 grid reference TL 803 557

 A beautiful looking pub known for its food but also providing some fine beer.
 Part thatched with a cosy interior.
 Quarry tiled floor and wood-burner in old fireplace.
-Several bar stools encourage non-diners, a "satnav" may prove useful as it is rather tucked away.
+Several bar stools encouraged non-diners, a satnav proved useful as it was rather tucked away.
 Run by landlord Brian Desborough for over 30 years.
 Patio outside and a rather secluded garden.

-Beer and food quality are so good that despite its remote location it's very popular.
+Beer and food quality were so good that despite its remote location it was very popular.

 The pub was built in the mid 16th century.